Top 6 Teaching Strategies Adopted by Higher-Ed Institutions Post-Covid

 3. Flipped Classroom Strategy

 Unlike traditional teaching methods, in a flipped classroom strategy, learners study new material/content independently and practice the same at college (physically/virtually).
 Put simply, this method is the reverse of offering content in class and asking students to practice it at home.
-The main advantage of a flipped classroom teaching strategy is that students get enough time to understand the topic.
-Further, the strategy also enables students to suggest ideas related to the content and share them with their peers.

 4. Socializing with Students Before and After Class

-With online learning, socialization- one of the important aspects of learning-is completely missing.
+With online learning, socialization- one of the important aspects of learning- is completely missing.
 That is why many instructors are now adapting the inclusiveness of socialization in their teaching strategies for higher education and online teaching to help learners alleviate the lack of motivation.
 Some of the ways they are doing this include-

 Virtual tours & interactive forums